MediaComem/comem-devmobil/subjects/ionic-angular/README.md

 ```
 * `path` defines the URL path that, if matched, will trigger this route.
 A `path` of `''` means that this route is the default route, and is matched when there is no path in the URL (like with `https://example.com`).
   > _The path of the URL is the part that comes right after the domain name ; in a URL like `https://example.com/foo`, the path would be `foo`._
-* `redirectTo` makes a route to redirect to another path.
+* `redirectTo` makes a route redirecting to another path.
 Here, the URL `https://example.com` will redirect to `https://example.com/home`, as if the user directly accessed it.
 * `pathMatch: full` is required with `redirectTo` and means that only URLs with the exact same path as the one defined for this route will match.

 ### Route definition (2/2)